ExpressenAB/exp-containership/Quickstart.md

 anything you desire.
 Your node app can be found under '/exp-container/app', start by going there and doing an 'npm install'.

-#### 7. Further reading
+#### 7. More info

+##### Custom pm2 config

+Create your own pm2 config files: [read more](README.md#custom-pm2-config-optional).
+For example, when:
+* Your app needs to start a background worker process of some sort.
+* Your apps main script has a different name than 'app.js'
+* You want to use pm2 in some other special way.

+##### Read list

-More info on the technologies behind the scenes.
+Some of the technologies behind the scenes:

 * https://docs.docker.com/engine/userguide/ - Docker user guide
 * https://docs.docker.com/compose/ - Compose docs